Ursula and Sabina Eriksson: Running onto the motorway

 As seen on closed-circuit television cameras, the pair departed the services on foot and began to walk down the central reservation of the M6 before attempting to cross it, causing chaos to the traffic and picking up minor injuries in the attempt – Sabina having been struck by a SEAT León.
-Their elder brother claimed in a Swedish newspaper that his sisters were fleeing from maniacs who were chasing them, although there is nothing to support this.
+Their older brother claimed in a Swedish newspaper that his sisters were fleeing from maniacs who were chasing them, although there is nothing to support this.
 Highways Agency officers responded to the incident, and police from the Central Motorway Police Group were called to assist.
 The police were accompanied by a small television crew who happened to be filming Motorway Cops with the officers.
-Standing on the north direction hard shoulder of the motorway, the police were being apprised of the situation when, without warning, Ursula broke free and ran into the side of an oncoming Mercedes-Benz Actros 2546 articulated lorry travelling at around 56 mph (90 km/h).
+Standing on the north direction hard shoulder of the motorway, the police were being appraised of the situation when, without warning, Ursula broke free and ran into the side of an oncoming Mercedes-Benz Actros 2546 articulated lorry travelling at around 56 mph (90 km/h).
 Sabina then quickly followed her into the road and was hit head-on by a Volkswagen Polo travelling at high speed.

 Both survived.
 Ursula was immobilised as the lorry had crushed her legs, and Sabina spent fifteen minutes unconscious.
 The pair were treated by paramedics; however, Ursula resisted medical aid by spitting, scratching, and screaming.
-Ursula told the policemen restraining her, "I recognise you – I know you're not real", and Sabina, now conscious, shouted "They're going to steal your organs".
+Ursula told the police officers restraining her, "I recognise you – I know you're not real", and Sabina, now conscious, shouted "They're going to steal your organs".
 To the surprise of the police, Sabina got to her feet, despite attempts from police officers Tracy Cope and Paul Finlayson to persuade her to stay on the ground.
-Sabina started screaming for help and calling for the police even though they were present, then hit officer Cope in the face, before running into traffic on the other side of the motorway.
-Emergency workers and several members of the public caught up with her, restrained, and carried her to a waiting ambulance, at which point she was handcuffed and sedated.
-Given the similarities in their behaviors, a suicide pact or drug use was quickly suspected.
+Sabina started screaming for help and calling for the police although they were present, then struck Officer Cope's face before running into traffic on the other side of the motorway.
+Emergency workers and several members of the public caught up with her and restrained her, and carried her to a waiting ambulance, at which point she was handcuffed and sedated.
+Given the similarities in their behaviours, a suicide pact or drug use was quickly suspected.

-Ursula was taken to hospital by air ambulance.
-Sabina was taken to hospital where, despite her ordeal and an apparent lack of concern over her sister's injuries, she soon became calmer and controlled, and was released five hours later.
-In police custody she remained relaxed, and while being processed, she told an officer, "We say in Sweden that an accident rarely comes alone.
-Usually at least one more follows – maybe two."
-On 19 May 2008, Sabina was released from court without a full psychiatric evaluation having pleaded guilty to the charges of trespass on the motorway and hitting a police officer.
-The court sentenced her to one day in custody which she had been deemed to have served having spent a full night in police custody.
+Ursula was taken to the hospital by air ambulance.
+Sabina was taken to the hospital where, despite her ordeal and an apparent lack of concern over her sister's injuries, she soon became calmer and was released five hours later.
+In police custody, she remained relaxed, and while being processed, she told an officer, "We say in Sweden that an accident rarely comes alone.
+Usually, at least one more follows – maybe two."
+On 19 May 2008, Sabina was released from court without a full psychiatric evaluation, having pleaded guilty to the charges of trespass on the motorway and hitting a police officer.
+The court sentenced her to one day in custody, which she had been deemed to have served, having spent a full night in police custody.